 About Our Stay

-We visited here the second half of December 2017 and stayed for 2 weeks.
-Most day time highs were in the 60s with overnight lows in the 40s, but did see some temps higher and lower.
-We had a really nice time here and would definitely come back to visit, especially because we stay here with no nightly fee as members of Thousand Trails.
+We visited Medina Lake RV Resort and campground the second half of December 2017 and stayed for 2 weeks.
+Most day time highs were in the 60s with overnight lows in the 40s.
+But we did see some temps higher and lower.
+We had a really nice time here and would definitely come back to visit, especially because we stay here with no nightly fee with our Thousand Trails membership.

 Update: We also stayed here in late September / early October 2018 for three weeks and again loved our stay.
 The park was much more beautiful and green this time of year and the lake had more water in it.
 It was still very peaceful.
 The park was only 10% full during the week, and went up to 25% on weekends.
 Speaking to staff, the peak seasons are spring and summer here, and are often at capacity.
 We have not stayed here during peak, but absolutely love our stays in fall and winter.